BlasBenito/myWebsite/content/authors/admin/_index.md

 geographic and climatic history on their phenological responses to Climate Change (Zohner et al.
 2016; Zohner et al., 2017)

 **Palaeoecology**: During the last years I have focused on applying state-of-the-art quantitative methods to better understand past ecological dynamics and human palaeoecology.
-I have collaborated with a multidisciplinary group of researchers to reconstructBlas Benito is a biogeographer and ecological modeller... [work in progress] the potential distribution of Neanderthals during the Last Interglacial (Benito et al. 2016; Kellberg-Nielsen 2017).
-Benito et al. (2016) was highlighted at the Editor’s Picks section of science (Sugen 2017), and was among the top 20 most downloaded papers of the journal of bigeography during 2018. paper to highlight the importance of palaeoecological knowledge in supporting decision making in biodiversity conservation (Gill et al. 2015)
+I have collaborated with a multidisciplinary group of researchers to reconstructBlas Benito is a biogeographer and ecological modeller... [work in progress]

 **Testing and development of quantitative methods**: I have used statistical and machine learning methods to evaluate the performance of different methods to model the distribution of tree diversity in Mesoamerica (Benito et al. 2013).